 5. Spritz some water.
 You don't want to drown or wash the seeds to the bottom of the container, so spritz the soil with water to keep it moist.

 6. Light.
 Once the seedlings germinate they want lots of light so put them in front of your brightest window.

 7. Transplant.
 Once the plants have grown their second set of leaves, you can transplant them carefully.
-We like Sunset's images that show how to do this carefully.
+We like Organic Gardening's post that talks about doing it carefully.